Detection Chokepoints: Starting from Scratch

 | Production-ready, low noise: for the alert that pages someone |

 The tiers exist because the most common way a good detection idea dies is someone dropping the high-fidelity rule straight into an environment that was never baselined, drowning in false positives, and ripping it out.
-Start at Research, learn what normal looks like in your environment, then climb.
+Start at Research, learn what normal looks like in your environment, then refine as needed.

 Beyond the chokepoint entries, Attack Chains look at where unrelated actors converge on the same kill-chain stage: when several groups all route through the same step, that overlap is your priority, because the adversaries effectively voted on it for you.